Are you being called by Hillcrest Credit Agency?* Here's what you need to know.

 Kathy Priddy vs. Common Health Corporation, Inc. d/b/a Hillcrest Credit Agency*

-According to PACER, in late January of 2017, Hillcrest Credit Agency sent a collection letter to Kentucky resident Kathy Priddy.
+According to PACER, in late January of 2017, Hillcrest Credit Agency sent a collection letter to a Kentucky consumer.
 She immediately sent a letter to the agency, requested validation of the debt, and received documentation stating that she owed $2,424.83, plus “fees” of $808.20.
 Nowhere in the letter did it identify what the “fees” are for or what type of “fees” they were collecting.

-Feeling harassed by Hillcrest Credit Agency, Ms. Priddy hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways:
+Feeling harassed by Hillcrest Credit Agency, the consumer hired a consumer attorney and sued the company for allegedly violating the FDCPA in the following ways:

 - Attempting to collect an amount not supported by law or the original creditor agreement